okuvshynov/cubestat/README.md

 cubestat is a command-line utility to monitor system metrics in horizon chart format.
 It was originally created for Apple M1/M2 devices, but now works on Linux with nVidia GPU as well, including Google Colab environment.

-Let's start with example: running [deep RL loop](https://github.com/okuvshynov/rlscout) on a single MacBook Air M2:
+Let's start with example: running [deep RL loop](https://github.com/okuvshynov/rlscout) on a single MacBook Air M2.
 We can see model training (on GPU), self-play (done on 4 performance CPU cores) and model evaluation, which runs inference on Neural Engine (ANE):
 ![Self-play + training + eval](static/selfplay.png)

-At its current stage monitors:
+Currently cubestat reports:
 1. CPU utilization - configurable per core ('expanded'), cluster of cores: Efficiency/Performance ('cluster') or both.
 Is shown as percentage.
 2. GPU utilization per card/chip.
 Is shown in percentage.
 Works for Apple's M1/M2 SoC and nVidia GPUs.
+For nVidia GPU shows memory usage as well.
 3. ANE (Apple's Neural Engine) power consumption.
 According to `man powermetrics` it is an estimate, but seems working good enough as a proxy to ANE utilization.
 Is shown as percentage.
 4. Disk and network IO; Is shown in Kb/s.
 5. Memory usage in %

-Despite many monitoring tools available for monitoring typical system counters as well as GPU/Accelerators, horizon charts have a unique information density properties which make it possible to show a history of N measurements for M metrics on a single screen for significantly large N and M. Thus, this tool was created.
+Despite many monitoring tools available for monitoring system counters, horizon charts have nice information density properties which make it possible to show a history of N measurements for M metrics on a single screen for significantly large N and M. Thus, this tool was created.

 ## Installation and Usage: